 What is congenital lung malformation?

-Congenital means ‘present from birth’ and there are a number of common and complex lung malformations and abnormalities that fit into this category.
+Congenital means ‘present from birth’.
+There are a number of common and complex lung malformations and abnormalities that fit into this category, with two of the most common being congenital lobar emphysema and cysts.

 Types of congenital lung malformation